GuanceCloud/guance-docs/docs/en/integrations/huawei_rds_postgresql.md

 Click [Install] and enter the corresponding parameters: HUAWEI CLOUD AK,SK,HUAWEI CLOUD account name.

-Tap[Deploy startup Script]，The system automatically creates Startup script sets，And automatically configure the corresponding startup script.
+Tap[Deploy startup Script],The system automatically creates Startup script sets,And automatically configure the corresponding startup script.

 After the script is installed,Find the script in「Development」in Func「Guance Integration（HUAWEI CLOUD RDS PostgreSQL Collect）」,Expand to modify this script,find collector_configsandmonitor_configsEdit the content inregion_projects,Change the locale and Project ID to the actual locale and Project ID,Click Save Publish again.